 This wildlife hospital is committed to conserving koalas, so a visit here is rewarding.
 Guided tours are full of interest, and of course there are plenty of opportunities to spot these cuddly creatures.
 Entry is free but a donation is always appreciated.

-Brilliant beaches abound in North Coast NSW, and each warrants mention.
+Brilliant beaches abound along the NSW north coast, and each warrants mention.
 We’re paying particular attention to Black Head Beach for its easily accessed ocean baths and are throwing in bonus points for the area’s beautiful backdrop of Norfolk pines.

-Among North Coast NSW’s rich appeal is its blend of vibrant cities and quiet villages for getaways both adventure-packed and relaxing.
+Among the region's rich appeal is its blend of vibrant cities and quiet villages for getaways both adventure-packed and relaxing.
 Harrington is certainly in the latter category.
-Located at the mouth of the Manning River and close to great beaches, this charm-filled village is irresistible for a laidback, battery-recharging break.
+Spotted at the mouth of the Manning River and close to great beaches, this NSW north coast town is irresistible for a laidback, battery-recharging break.

 The NSW coast allows for myriad aquatic fun, and at Forster-Tuncurry it's taken to the extreme.
 The twin-towns allow easy access to the famed Great Lakes area and are home to inviting strips of sand like One Mile Beach and Main Beach.
 Whale watching, boating, fishing, diving, swimming, and much more are all enjoyed with ease from these parts.

 Planted just 5km south of Port Macquarie’s heart, this pretty park protects a significant slab of coastal rainforest that’s easily admired along an elevated boardwalk.
 Learn more about Sea Acres at its rainforest centre or join a guided tour to uncover the rich Indigenous connection to the area.